jubaer145/agro-web/README.md

 # 🌾 Акыл Жер Government Portal

-A comprehensive government web portal for agricultural and veterinary system management in Kazakhstan.
-The system enables monitoring of farms, livestock, disease outbreaks, and crop issues across different districts.
+A comprehensive government web portal for agricultural and veterinary system management in Kyrgyzstan.
+The system enables monitoring of farms, livestock, disease outbreaks, and crop issues across different regions.

 ## Tech Stack